About the Archive

 Building the archive

-From spending time with community groups, to receiving specialist mentoring from archivists, curators, historians and photographers, Bradford Young Curators have built an archive which will preserve personal histories for future generations.
+From spending time with community groups to receiving specialist mentoring, Bradford Young Curators have built an archive which will preserve personal histories for future generations.

-So far the young curators have worked with groups and organisations including African Caribbean Wellbeing Café; Bradford Latvian Club; Eesti Kodu [Estonian Club]; Highfield Community Association; Khidmat Centre; Polish Parish Club; The Anchor Project; and Ukrainian Club.
+So far the young curators have worked with groups and organisations including African Caribbean Wellbeing Café; Bradford Latvian Club; Eesti Kodu [Estonian Club]; Highfield Community Association; Khidmat Centre; Polish Parish Club and The Anchor Project.

 New Focus: